Mortgage Loan Tips

 6. Avoid so-called quicksand loans.
 They contain combinations of the following attributes: short-term, high up-front-fees, high rates, balloon payments, excessively high late fees, prepayment penalties.
 Just as quicksand can swallow up your body, quicksand loans can swallow up any equity you may have and ruin your financial position.

-7. Once you’ve applied for a mortgage loan, make sure you get a Good Faith Estimate of costs (the company you apply with is required by federal law to provide you one).
+7. Once you’ve applied for a mortgage loan, make sure you get a Loan Estimate of costs (the company you apply with is required by federal law to provide you one).
 Make sure you understand and are willing to pay all of the fees listed.
 Take it with you to the loan closing and compare it with the Settlement Statement — item by item — to make sure that the actual fees as shown on the Settlement Statement are in line with the estimates shown on the Good Faith Estimate.
 If there are any significant differences, get them resolved before you sign the papers.
 If the mortgage company will not change the terms as you desire and you wish to cancel the transaction, you should consider some options: If your loan is a refinance or a second mortgage on your primary residence, find the Notice of Cancellation, sign the essential loan documents, then cancel the transaction using the Notice of Cancellation.
 If it is not a refinance or second mortgage on your primary residence, don’t sign the documents.

 8. Review in detail the terms of the note before you sign it.
 Know what every paragraph means.